shevious/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 #.
 Locate the **Step: Self Assessment** heading.

 #.
 Next to **Start Date** and **Start Time**, enter the date and time when
-   students can begin assessing their peers' responses.
+   learners can begin assessing their peers' responses.
 All times are in Universal Coordinated Time (UTC).

 #.
 Next to **Due Date** and **Due Time**, enter the date and time by which all peer assessments must be complete.
 All times are in UTC.

 .. _PA Show Top Responses: